nestauk/heat_pump_adoption_modelling/inputs/README.md

 ### Raw data

-In `inputs/EPC_data/Raw_data` you can find the raw EPC data.
+In /`inputs/EPC_data/Raw_data` you can find the raw EPC data.
 The current version holds the data up to the second quarter of 2021.

-The data for England and Wales can be found in `inputs/EPC*data/Raw_data/England_Wales in a zipped file named \_all-domestic-certificates.zip*.
+The data for England and Wales can be found in `/inputs/EPC_data/Raw_data/England_Wales` in a zipped file named _all-domestic-certificates.zip_.

-The data for Scotland can be found in `inputs/EPC*data/Raw_data/Scotland in a zipped file named \_D_EPC_data.csv*.
+The data for Scotland can be found in `inputs/EPC*data/Raw_data/Scotland` in a zipped file named _D_EPC_data.csv_.

 ### Cleansed EPC (EST)